Crypto-Currency-Projects/mini-tradingbot/README.md

-try to build a mini trading bot with bybit REST and Websocket APIs
+Try to build a mini trading bot with bybit REST and Websocket APIs